Last Updated on February 4, 2023 by Dave Farquhar

-Sometimes, no matter how careful you are in cutting, measuring, and placing peel and stick vinyl tile, you end up with a gap somewhere.
+Sometimes, no matter how careful you are in cutting, measuring, and placing peel and stick vinyl floor tile, you end up with a gap somewhere.
 Fortunately, there is a pretty easy way to fix gaps in vinyl tile or planks.

 I prefer to buy locally, but if you don’t have a good selection locally, you can buy online.

 Open the caulk and load it into your caulking gun.
 I used the 1/8-inch mark on the package.
 A larger opening invites making a bigger mess.

 Run a bead of caulk along the edge.
 Try to get it as straight as possible, but using tape makes this step more forgiving.